SWF-Lab/DappChef-ProblemsDB/README.md

 }
 ```

+> 1. The num of operations in the `problemSolution` is unlimited, if the problem is very complicated, the length of `problemSolution: Array` could be very long.
-> This metadata conforms to the [OpenSea Format](https://docs.opensea.io/docs/metadata-standards) which can show the attributes successfullty.
+> 1. This metadata conforms to the [OpenSea Format](https://docs.opensea.io/docs/metadata-standards) which can show the attributes successfullty.

 ### Problems Classification Instructions